harvester/harvester/tests/README.md

     - set `export KEEP_TESTING_CLUSTER=true` if you want to keep the testing cluster, default to delete the local `Kind` cluster.
     - set `export KEEP_HARVESTER_INSTALLATION=true` if you want to keep the harvester installation, default to delete it on exit, this will always be true when `SKIP_HARVESTER_INSTALLATION=true`.
     - set `export KEEP_TESTING_RESOURCE=true` if we want to keep testing resources, default to delete each testing resource after each test case finished.
+    - set `export ENABLE_E2E_TESTS=true` if want to run e2e test, the user must have an existing Kubernetes cluster.

 * Run `./scripts/test-integration` or `make test-integration`.
     - if you want to use an existing cluster with a pre-installed harvester chart, make sure set the `minio` service type to `NodePort` and config the replicas of `harvester` deployment to be `0`, then run `$ env USE_EXISTING_CLUSTER=true SKIP_HARVESTER_INSTALLATION=true ./scripts/test-integration`.